Atlas975/Notes/MediaCoding/Discrete_cosine_transform.md

 ![[Pasted image 20240326180412.png|450|450]]

+- The number of sampling points used to digitise a wave must be the same as the the number of cosine waves used ie B must be an (nxn) matrix
 ## Transform stage
 - Each vector (digitised cosine wave) in the basis matrix is weighted according to how much that wave is needed to contribute to reconstructing x (original image)
 - These weights are calculated by the DCT function